NY Soccer Odds & Betting Sites

 Positive odds tell us how much of a return to expect for winning $100 bets, such as $180 at odds of +180.
 For games that have a clear favorite, there will be negative odds on that side, such as -115.
 That number equals what we would have to put out to see a $100 return on a winner – i.e. $115 at odds of -115.

 Unlike other major team-based sports that revolve around a single league, there’s almost always something happening with soccer somewhere around the world.
 That opens the doors to lots of different betting opportunities, and there are also plenty of different ways to wager on each match.
+Using your NY sportsbook promo on soccer is a great way to get comfortable with a betting app due to the high number of games on at any one point.
 Here’s a run-through of the top soccer bet types and how they work.

 Three-way moneyline: This is the main bet type that we touched on earlier.
 For each game, there will be odds listed for the main outcomes: either side to win or a tie.
 It’s like a moneyline bet in other sports, but ties happen often in soccer so that’s thrown in the mix as well.